avereon/seenc/README.md

-# Parallel Symmetry Reposync
+# Avereon Reposync

-Clones or pulls repositories from BitBucket
+Clones or pulls repositories from Git providers like GitHub, BitBucket, etc.